 4. You end up feeling resentful and unappreciated when people don’t give back as much as they get from you.

-You never give you receive, but constantly doing everything for everyone and getting the bare minimum in return is disheartening and frankly, kind of infuriating.
-You end up resenting the fact that you’re so generous because it never does you any favours.
+You never give just to receive, but constantly doing everything for everyone and getting the bare minimum in return is disheartening and frankly, kind of infuriating.
+You end up resenting the fact that you’re so generous because it never seems to do you any favours.
+That “good person” feeling wears off pretty quickly when you realise you’re the only one putting in any effort while everyone else just sits back and enjoys the ride.
+It’s hard to stay kind when you feel like a ghost in your own social circle.

 5. You prioritise everyone else’s happiness over your own.

-All the time you spend trying to make everyone else happy (which isn’t your responsibility, by the way) is time you’re neglecting your own mental, emotional, and physical health.
+All the time you spend trying to make everyone else happy is time you’re neglecting your own mental, emotional, and physical health.
 As a result, you’re the one who ends up miserable.
+You’ve become so good at reading everyone else’s moods and “fixing” their days that you’ve completely lost touch with what actually makes you feel good.
+You’re effectively an emotional caretaker for people who are perfectly capable of looking after themselves, leaving you bankrupt in the happiness department.

 6. You attract people who take advantage of you or become overly dependent on you.

 Selflessness can act like a magnet for people who need constant support or validation.
-It’s fulfilling to help people, but you also need to realise when people are taking the mickey and expecting too much for you.
-Otherwise, they’ll drain you dry (and you’ll be letting them).
+It’s fulfilling to help people, but you also need to realise when people are taking the mickey and expecting too much from you.
+Otherwise, they’ll drain you dry and you’ll be letting them.
+You end up in lopsided relationships where you’re the therapist, the bank, and the personal assistant all rolled into one.
+These people don’t want a friend; they want a safety net that never breaks.

 7. You find it really hard to ask for help.

 If you’re used to being the one who always gives, you might find it tough to ask for help when you’re struggling.
+You’ve built up this image of being the “strong one” who has everything under control, so admitting you’re drowning feels like a failure.
 Remember, it’s okay to be vulnerable and reach out to people for support when you need it.
-You don’t have to carry the weight of the world on your shoulders alone.
+You don’t have to carry the weight of the world on your shoulders alone, but people won’t know you’re struggling if you never stop smiling and saying everything is fine.

 8. Your personal dreams and goals get put on hold.

-It’s really sweet of you to encourage and support the dreams of the people you love, but you shouldn’t be neglecting your own dreams in the process.
-The things you want in this life matter just as much as everyone else, so make yourself a priority.
+It’s really sweet of you to encourage and support the dreams of the people you love, but you shouldn’t be neglecting your own in the process.
+The things you want in this life matter just as much as everyone else’s, so you have to make yourself a priority.
+While you’re busy helping a friend move or proofreading a colleague’s project, your own passions are gathering dust in the corner.
+If you aren’t careful, you’ll look back and realise you spent your whole life being a supporting character in other people’s success stories.

 9. You feel guilty for setting boundaries or saying no.

-Even when you know it’s necessary for your own sanity/health, you feel guilty when you do have to put your foot down and say no. You worry that it makes you look like a bad person or that you’re hurting other people, despite the fact that you’ve already given far too much.
+Even when you know it’s necessary for your own sanity, you feel guilty when you do have to put your foot down and say no. You worry that it makes you look like a bad person or that you’re hurting other people, despite the fact that you’ve already given far too much.
+This guilt is a liar; it’s just a sign that you’ve been overextending yourself for so long that “normal” health boundaries feel like an attack.
+You shouldn’t have to apologise for needing some time to yourself.

 10. You struggle to walk away from toxic relationships.

 Kind-hearted people often see the good in everyone, even those who might not deserve their kindness.
-This means it’s probably hard for you to talk away from toxic relationships that aren’t serving you, even when it’s clear as day.
-Don’t waste your time!
+This means it’s probably hard for you to walk away from toxic relationships that aren’t serving you, even when the red flags are clear as day.
+You tell yourself that if you just give a little more or be a little more patient, the other person will finally change.
+Don’t waste your time; some people aren’t looking to be saved, they’re just looking for someone to bleed dry.

 11. You’re at risk of emotional manipulation.